RSNA/AI-Deep-Learning-Lab-2025/README.md

 ---

-## Deep Learning Folders
+## Deep Learning Labs' Educational Materials

-Please visit each of the following deep learning folders to see workshop materials or Deep Learning Lab materials.
+Please visit each of the following deep learning folders to see the educational materials for each deep learning lab.

 - [DL Lab: Basics of Natural Language Processing in Radiology](./DL%20Lab:%20Basics%20of%20Natural%20Language%20Processing%20in%20Radiology/)
 - [DL Lab: ChatCTP - DICOM de-identification using ChatGPT](./DL%20Lab:%20ChatCTP%20-%20DICOM%20de-identification%20using%20ChatGPT/)